ChristianAgyapong/ChrixTech-MoviesSite/django_movie_app/README.md

 ## Admin Interface

-Access the Django admin at `/admin/` to manage:
+Access the ChrixTech Admin at `/admin/` to manage:
 - Users and authentication
 - Movies in the database
 - User favorites and watch history